prof3ssorSt3v3/mad9011/docs/modules/week12/README.md

 In **PROTOTYPE** step, we will turn our designs into interactive visual mockups.
 We will wire artboards together, switch back and forth between design and prototype mode and preview our UI experience.*

+Note:

 <a href="https://helpx.adobe.com/ca/xd/how-to/make-prototype.html#step_3___prototype" target=”_blank”>![Prototype with Xd](./XDprototype.png)</a>

 ### SHARE

 In **PREVIEW & SHARE** step, we will learn to preview our interactive prototpye on a mobile device and share prototype and design specs for feedback with developers and other stakehocers.

 <a href="https://helpx.adobe.com/ca/xd/how-to/make-prototype.html#step_4___share_and_preview" target=”_blank”>![Preview and share Xd prototype](./XDshare.png)</a>

 **NOTE:** Xd UI has been updated.
-Watch this video to locate the "Share" feature in the UI.
+Watch this video to locate the "Share" feature in the UI and practice further.

 <YouTube
   title="Share Mode – Adobe XD November Release 2019"